codacy/pulse-user-docs/docs/one-click-integrations/github-integration.md

     -   Pulse considers a deployment every pull request that **targets the default branch** of the repository.
     -   The deployment date is the timestamp when the corresponding pull request is merged.
     -   The set of changes in a deployment is the list of commits in the corresponding pull request.
 Pulse correctly tracks your changes even if you squash the commits when merging the pull request.
+    -   Pulse associates the teams of the author of the pull request with the deployment.

 -   **Git tags following the SemVer specification**